 His recent performances of Handel solo cantatas in Sydney and Melbourne with the Australian Brandenburg Orchestra were highly acclaimed by both audience and critic, as was his portrayal of the title role in Monteverdi’s Il Ritorno d’Ulisse in Patria with Boston Baroque, the latter earning him two Grammy Award nominations, including Best Opera Recording of 2015.

-Future projects include the role of Tamese in Vivaldi's Arsilda with Collegium 1704 and Vaclav Lúks (Bratislava, Vienna, Luxembourg, Caen & Lille) and a Dutch tour of Bach's Matthäus-Passion with the Nederlandse Bachvereniging.
+Future projects include the role of Tamese in Vivaldi's Arsilda with Collegium 1704 and Vaclav Lúks (Bratislava, Vienna, Luxembourg, Caen & Lille); a Dutch tour of Bach's Matthäus-Passion with the Nederlandse Bachvereniging; and Monteverdi's L'OrfeoI at the Teatro Regio di Torino.